bm2-lab/SCMMI_Benchmark/README.md

 ![Workflow](imgs/Wrokflow.png)

 ## SCMMIB package
-We created a python package `scmmib` based on `scanpy` pipeline, which referred to some integration metrics in `scib` and `scglue` package, and extended to different single-cell multimodal integration tasks. `scmmib` package also includes a simplified summary visualization tool  `plot_scmmib_table.r` in R. <br>
+We created a python package `scmmib` based on `scanpy` pipeline, which referred to some integration metrics in `scib` and `scglue` package, and extended to different single-cell multimodal integration tasks. <br>
+The k-NN smoothing was performed  with `knn_smooth` function built in scmmib package, which was sourced a published method:
+**knn_smoothing paper**: https://www.biorxiv.org/content/10.1101/217737.full.pdf, and **github**: https://github.com/yanailab/knn-smoothing.

+`scmmib` package also includes a simplified summary visualization tool  `plot_scmmib_table.r` in R. <br>

 ### Dependencies
 - Python >=3.8, `scib, scglue, scanpy` for python package.